zivoy/marian-extension/src/extractors/README.md

 A good resource for creating a regex for the `_sitePatterns` is the site [regex101.com](https://regex101.com/).
-You can put in a few URL's that you want to have matched in the big text box, it will then guide you on what is correct or incorrect syntax as well as highlight what matched.
+You can put in a few URLs that you want to have matched in the big text box, it will then guide you on what is correct or incorrect syntax as well as highlight what matched.